macdice/postgres/src/backend/storage/aio/README.md

 a more compact format that can be converted into an error message.

+### AIO Bounce Buffers

+For some uses of AIO there is no convenient memory location as the source / destination of an AIO.
+E.g. when data checksums are enabled, writes from shared buffers currently cannot be done directly from shared buffers, as a shared buffer lock still allows some modification, e.g., for hint bits(see `FlushBuffer()`).
+If the write were done in-place, such modifications can cause the checksum to fail.

+For synchronous IO this is solved by copying the buffer to separate memory before computing the checksum and using that copy as the source buffer for the AIO.

+However, for AIO that is not a workable solution:
+- Instead of a single buffer many buffers are required, as many IOs might be in flight
+- When using the [worker method](#worker), the source/target of IO needs to be in shared memory, otherwise the workers won't be able to access the memory.

+The AIO subsystem addresses this by providing a limited number of bounce buffers that can be used as the source / target for IO.
+A bounce buffer be acquired with `pgaio_bounce_buffer_get()` and multiple bounce buffers can be associated with an AIO Handle with `pgaio_io_assoc_bounce_buffer()`.

+Bounce buffers are automatically released when the IO completes.

 ## Helpers

 Using the low-level AIO API introduces too much complexity to do so all over